-Despite the number of tools available for management, the northern shrimp stock has remained in a moratorium each year since 2014 due to its depleted status.
+Amendment 3 and Addendum I provided an extensive list of management tools for managers to regulate the species in a biologically sustainable manner Despite the number of tools available for management, the northern shrimp stock has remained in a moratorium each year since 2014 due to its depleted status.
 Additionally, the 2024 stock assessment update for the species indicated total abundance and spawning stock biomass for northern shrimp continued to decline in 2022-2023 and recruitment remained low from 2022-2023 (ASMFC 2024).

-Given the continued poor condition of the stock and unfavorable environmental conditions for northern shrimp in the Gulf of Maine, Draft Amendment 4 provides options for a lengthened specifications setting timeline for closures, allowing managers to set closed seasons for more than one year at a time.
-In addition, Draft Amendment 4 provides options to change the specifications setting timeline in the future through an addendum to the Northern Shrimp FMP rather than an amendment.
+Given the continued poor condition of the stock and unfavorable environmental conditions for northern shrimp in the Gulf of Maine, Amendment 4 provides more flexibility to managers through lengthening the specifications setting timeline for closured seasons, thus allowing managers to set closed seasons for more than one year at a time.
+In addition, Amendment 4 allows managers to change the specifications setting timeline in the future through an addendum to the Northern Shrimp FMP rather than an amendment.
 Through this action, managers will be able to more quickly respond to specifications setting needs in the future.

-Draft Amendment 4 also considers options for the incorporation of management triggers that respond to observed changes in environmental and biological indicators.
+Amendment 4 also incorporates management triggers to the FMP that respond to observed changes in environmental and biological indicators.
 A management trigger outlines specific management responses tied to definable metrics that indicate changes in northern shrimp biological and/or environmental conditions.
-If a management trigger is implemented and the trigger remains un-tripped (no change in stock status and/or environmental conditions detected), a moratorium could be maintained.
-On the other hand, if the trigger is tripped, it could prompt steps to be taken such as a stock assessment update that could allow the Section to examine the potential for reopening the fishery.
+If a management trigger remains un-tripped (no change in stock status and/or environmental conditions detected), a moratorium will be maintained.
+On the other hand, if the trigger is tripped, it will prompt steps to be taken such as a stock assessment update that could allow the Section to examine the potential for reopening the fishery in future years.
+See Section 4.1.13 for more information on management triggers.